awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough02-create-from-backup.md

 1. From the table on the dashboard, choose the backup that you want to use for creating a new file system\.
 **Note**
 You can only restore your backup to a file system of the same storage capacity as the original\.
 You can increase your restored file system's storage capacity after it becomes available\.
-For more information, see [Managing Storage Capacity](managing-storage-capacity.md)\.
+For more information, see [Managing storage capacity](managing-storage-capacity.md)\.

 1. Choose **Restore backup**\.
 This will begin the create file system wizard\.